Contextuality, Cohomology and Paradox: Cohomology witnesses contextuality

 Several examples are discussed in detail in \cite{abramsky:11a}.
-An example for which a false positive arises is the Hardy model \cite{hardy:92,hardy:93}.
-However, cohomological obstructions over $\ZZ$ (in fact, $\ZZ_2$ is enough) provide witnesses of strong contextuality for a number of well-studied models, including: the GHZ model \cite{greenberger:89,greenberger:90,mermin:90a}, the Peres--Mermin ``magic'' square \cite{peres:90,mermin:90,mermin:93}, and the 18-vector Kochen--Specker model \cite{cabello:96}, the PR box \cite{popescu:94}, and the Specker triangle \cite{specker:60,liang:11}.
-In fact, the Kochen--Specker model and the Specker triangle belong to a large class of models, known as $\nGCD$.
-In \cite{abramsky:11a}, it is shown all the models in this class admit cohomological witnesses for their strong contextuality.
-This result will be greatly generalised in \S\ref{sec:cohomAvN}.
+It is shown that cohomological obstructions over $\ZZ$ provide witnesses of strong contextuality for a number of well-studied models, including: the GHZ model \cite{greenberger:90}, the Peres--Mermin ``magic'' square \cite{peres:90,mermin:93}, and the 18-vector Kochen--Specker model \cite{cabello:96}, the PR box \cite{popescu:94}, and the Specker triangle \cite{specker:60,liang:11}.
+These results will be subsumed and greatly generalised in \S\ref{sec:cohomAvN}.